-Crashed or damaged electric vehicles must never be left inside enclosed spaces.
-They must be left outside, sufficiently far from any other combustible material, for a sufficient period or quarantine before doing any operation (including transportation, disposal, etc.).
-Proper signage has to be installed on the vehicle, at least on the driver's side, to indicate:
+Crashed or damaged electric vehicles must never be left inside enclosed spaces. outside, sufficiently far from any other combustible material, for a sufficient peri before doing any operation (including transportation, disposal, etc.).
+Proper sig installed on the vehicle, at least on the driver's side, to indicate: